-On the big day, it's worth giving your car a good check over.
-There should be no problems raising these retrospectively with Tesla, but it's always better to raise them at the time as it removes any doubt however caused, especially useful for paint and trim issues.
-We've marked these accordingly, and while you could do all the checks before driving away you may just want to just get out and drive.
+On the big day, it's worth giving your new car a good check over.
+There can be problems raising these retrospectively with Tesla, but it's always better to raise them at the time as it removes any doubt however caused, especially useful for paint and trim issues as Tesla can easily claim they occurred after you picked up the car.
+We've marked these checks accordingly, and while you could do all the checks before driving away you may just want to just get out and drive.
 Some faults also take time to appear.